alliyah95/project-automata/README.md

 </div>

 This was originally developed as part of our Empowerment Technology subject back in senior high.
-It was one of the things that rekindled my passion for web development.
+It was one of the things that rekindled my passion for programming and web development.

 <br>